Accounts Receivable Process: A Guide for SaaS Companies

 Once the order is confirmed and credit is approved, generate and send invoices promptly.
 Clearly outline the services provided, the amount due, payment terms, and accepted payment methods.
 Automating this process with software like Tabs ensures accuracy and timely delivery, which are crucial for efficient AR management.
 A streamlined invoicing system contributes significantly to healthy financial operations.

-3. Manage Collections
+3. Managing Your Collections

 Effective collections management involves consistent follow-up on outstanding invoices.
 Establish a clear follow-up schedule, including email reminders and phone calls.
 Address any payment disputes promptly and professionally.